 Results: At 6 months, Beck Depression Inventory scores reduced by 1.05 (SD 8.85), 2.11 (SD 7.60), and 2.68 (SD 7.93) in the waiting-list control, referral, and PST arms, respectively.
 The cost per patient of the PST intervention was £1176 in Wales and £1296 in London.

 Conclusions: Depressive symptoms improved most in the PST group and least in the control group.
 However, the change was small and the uncertainty of the measurements relatively large.

 Nollett, Claire L.; Bray, Nathan; Bunce, Catey; Casten, Robin J.; Edwards, Rhiannon T.; Hegel, Mark T.; Janikoun, Sarah; Jumbe, Sandra E.; Ryan, Barbara; and Shearn, Julia, "Depression in Visual Impairment Trial (DEPVIT): A Randomized Clinical Trial of Depression Treatments in People With Low Vision" (2016).
-Open Dartmouth: Faculty Open Access Scholarship.
+Dartmouth Scholarship.
 3907.